vuptran/sesemi/README.md

 1. Separate the input data into labeled and unlabeled branches.
 The unlabeled branch consists of all available training examples, but without ground truth label information;
 2. Perform geometric transformations on unlabeled data to produce six proxy labels defined as image rotations belonging in the set of {0,90,180,270} degrees along with horizontal (left-right) and vertical (up-down) flips;
 3. Apply input data augmentation and noise to each branch independently;
-4. At each training step, generate two mini-batches having the same number of unlabeled and labeled examples as inputs to a shared CNN *trunk*.
+4. At each training step, sample two mini-batches having the same number of unlabeled and labeled examples as inputs to a shared CNN *trunk*.
 Note that labeled examples will repeat in a mini-batch because the number of unlabeled examples is much greater;
 5. Compute the supervised cross-entropy loss using ground truth labels and the self-supervised cross-entropy loss using proxy labels generated from image rotations and flips;
 6. Update CNN parameters via stochastic gradient descent by minimizing the sum of supervised and self-supervised loss components;
 7. At inference time, take the supervised branch of the network to make predictions on test data and discard the self-supervised branch.